KaranGoel1/Predicting_10Y_Treasury_Yield/README.md

 # Predicting 10-Year Treasury Yields

-Intitially, I wanted to see if the volatility in the stock market, represented by the VIX index ([data source](https://fred.stlouisfed.org/series/VIXCLS)), had a tangible impact on 10-Year Treasury yields ([data source](https://fred.stlouisfed.org/series/IRLTLT01USM156N)).
+Intitially, I wanted to see if the volatility in the stock market, represented by the VIX index, had a tangible impact on 10-Year Treasury yields.
 Below are the results of my exploration of the VIX's effect on 10Y yields:

 ## Line Graph Comparing VIX Price and Yield over the last 31 years

 ![VIX and Yield TS](vix_yield_line.png)

 As can be seen in the above graph, there doesn't seem to be much correlation off the bat, simply looking at their annual trends.
-Overall, yields seem to have dropped quite dramatically over the last 31 years, with not much reaction to major changes in volatility.
-Meanwhile, VIX has had a more dramatic journey, with plenty of large ups and downs.
+Overall, yields ([data source](https://fred.stlouisfed.org/series/IRLTLT01USM156N)) seem to have dropped quite dramatically over the last 31 years, with not much reaction to major changes in volatility.
+Meanwhile, VIX ([data source](https://fred.stlouisfed.org/series/VIXCLS)) has had a more dramatic journey, with plenty of large ups and downs.
 Although it doesn't seem like much of a correlation from this view, it would be more beneficial to look at a scatter plot and create a regression line to be sure.

 ## VIX vs. Yield Scatter Plot